AarhusCosmology/CosmoSlider/README.md

-# CosmoSlider
+# Privacy policy for CosmoSlider
-Source code for the CosmoSlider app using CONNECT networks to display observables.
+Source code for the privacy policy page